joaotgouveia/website/src/content/blog/gsoc-2024-introducing-mankalaengine-to-the-kde-community.md

 ---
 layout: "@/layouts/BlogPostLayout.astro"
 author: "João Gouveia"
-title: "GSoC 2024: Introducing My Project For The KDE Community"
+title: "GSoC 2024: Introducing MankalaEngine To The KDE Community"
 description: |
   Over the course of this summer I'll be contributing to KDE, implementing an opponent for the Mancala variant Bohnenspiel.
-date: 2024-05-13
+date: 2024-05-31
 tags: [KDE, GSoC, Artificial Intelligence]
 ---